Payment difficulties

 If you’re considering bankruptcy

-It’s important to understand that many student loans are not discharged through bankruptcy, but an automatic stay is imposed when any bankruptcy is filed.
+An automatic stay is imposed when any bankruptcy is filed.
 The effect of the automatic stay and what we do depends on which type of bankruptcy is filed.

-• If a Chapter 12 or 13 bankruptcy is filed, we suspend online access and communications, including billing statements, for both the borrower and the cosigner.
+• If a Chapter 12 or 13 bankruptcy is filed, we suspend online access and communications, including billing statements, for the borrower and the cosigner.

-• If a Chapter 7 or 11 bankruptcy is filed by the borrower or cosigner (but not both parties), we suspend online access and communications for only the person who filed the bankruptcy.
+• If a Chapter 7 or 11 bankruptcy is filed by the borrower or cosigner (but not both parties), we only suspend online access and communications for the person who filed the bankruptcy.

 Related topics